traopand/connect_four_simulation/README.md

 # connect_four_simulation
-Game simulation for connect four
+Game simulation for connect four using C++